This pumpkin chili is so thick and flavorful! You can’t actually taste the pumpkin – but it adds wonderful texture and

 What does pumpkin chili taste like?

-I tried making this recipe for the first time in October of last year.
+I made this recipe for the first time almost exactly five years ago, on October 13th, 2014.
 Cooking pumpkin recipes this time of year is a beloved tradition of mine, and I know I’m not alone in this. 🙂

 The tomatoes I use in this pumpkin chili recipe